Houtmann/AFPTCL/README.md

 AFPT-CL
 ======

-##A forensic python tools command line is the same tools as AFPT in CLI
+##A forensic python tools command line

 - Carves files (jpg, gif, pdf, png) and symlink or copy files to the tmp directory